kumahq/kuma-website/docs/docs/dev/explore/overview.md

   Kuma uses the Kubernetes API server as a data store.
 - `universal`: Users always use the Kuma API server for interacting with Kuma and must configure PostgreSQL as a data store.
-  This mode is used for any infrastructure other than Kubernetes.
+  This mode works for any infrastructure other than Kubernetes, though you can run a `universal` control plane on top of a Kubernetes cluster.

 ## Kubernetes mode

-When running in **Kubernetes** mode, Kuma will store all of its state and configuration on the underlying Kubernetes API Server.
+When running in **Kubernetes** mode, Kuma stores all of its state and configuration on the underlying Kubernetes API Server.

 <center>
 <img src="/images/docs/0.5.0/diagram-08.jpg" alt="" style="width: 500px; padding-top: 20px; padding-bottom: 10px;"/>
 </center>

 The only step necessary to join your Kubernetes services to the mesh is enabling _sidecar injection_.
-For any `Pods` configured with sidecar injection, Kuma will add the `kuma-dp` sidecar container.
+For any `Pods` configured with sidecar injection, Kuma adds the `kuma-dp` sidecar container.
 The following label on any `Namespace` or `Pod` controls this injection:

 ```